19899ssl/SMI860/README.md

 # SMI860
-Hard dirver for using smi860 of five degree of accelerometer and gyroscope
+Hard dirver for using smi860 of five degree of accelerometer and gyroscope @ spi bus communication